GLOSSO · THE BLOCKER THAT TEACHES

 Can I bypass Glosso if I really want to?

 Not easily.
 Because blocking is enforced at the iOS level, force-closing Glosso or even deleting it doesn't instantly unlock your chosen apps — iOS holds the block until the schedule resets.
-The app is designed to make bypassing harder than just finishing your 15-minute lesson, which is the whole point.
+The app is designed to make bypassing harder than just finishing your short vocab session, which is the whole point.

 Will Glosso actually reduce my social media usage?